Danger Level: 2/5

 Why can't I see what's biting me?

-Biting midges (no-see-ums) are only 1-3mm long—smaller than the head of a pin.
-They're nearly invisible, especially in low light when they're most active.
-Their small size also lets them pass through standard window screens.
+Biting midges (no-see-ums) are only 1-3mm long.
+That's smaller than the head of a pin.
+They're nearly invisible, especially in low light when they're most active, and their small size lets them pass right through standard window screens.

 How do I know if it's no-see-um bites vs mosquito bites?